 Next thing you know, several other people came in to see what was happening.

-The man was still with Peter and John.
-Meanwhile, the astonished people ran together to them in the entrance (Acts 3:11, ESV).
+While the man was holding on to Peter and John on the way to Solomon’s Porch, the astonished people ran together to them (Acts 3:11).

 As the story went on, Peter took the time and opportunity to preach about God (verses 13-16).

-That is, he told the people He was the One Whom their ancestors delivered over to Pilate.
+Specifically, he told the people that this God was the One Whom their ancestors delivered over to Pilate.
 He was the Author of life, but they denied and killed Him.

 Unfortunately, this incident troubled the priests and the captain of the temple.
-It even annoyed the Sadducees (Acts 4:1-2, ESV).
+It even annoyed the Sadducees (Acts 4:1-2).

 They thought that Peter and John were teaching the people about the resurrection from death.

 How could they think that?
-Was that what Peter and John emphasized?
+Was that what Peter and John emphasized in their preaching?

 We don’t know about these leaders.
 But because of that thought, they arrested the two apostles (verse 3).
 They put them in custody until the next day.

-7. The leaders learned from Peter about the Savior’s sacrifice and His desire for Jews to accept Him.
+7) The leaders learned from Peter about the Savior’s sacrifice and His desire for the Jews to accept Him.

-The following day, the rulers, elders, and scribes gathered together in Jerusalem.
+The following day, the rulers, elders, and scribes gathered in Jerusalem.

-With them were members of the high-priestly family (Acts 4:5-6, ESV).
-They were Annas (the high priest), Caiaphas, John, and Alexander.
+With them were members of the high-priestly family—Annas (the high priest), Caiaphas, John, and Alexander (Acts 4:5-6).

-They asked Peter, “By what power or by what name did you do this?”
+They asked Peter, “By what power or what name did you do this?” (verse 7, NIV).

 Examined concerning a good deed?
 Was it fair?
 Did Peter and John deserve it?

-As Peter continued, he rendered the same message he preached at the temple.
+As Peter continued, he reiterated what he mentioned in his preaching at the temple.

-That is, he told the leaders who God was (verse 11).
-“This Jesus is the stone that was rejected by you, the builders, which has become the Cornerstone.”
+That is, “This Jesus is the Stone that was rejected by you, the builders, which has become the Cornerstone” (verse 11, ESV).

-Also, they crucified Him.
-Yet, God raised Him back to life.
-And He went back to heaven.
+In addition, they crucified Him.
+Yet, God raised Him back to life and He went back to heaven.

-As such, he reminded them that “there is salvation in no one else” (verse 12).
-“There is no other name under heaven given among men by which we must be saved.”
+With this, Peter reminded them that “there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” (verse 12, ESV).